 - PSN One-Year Progress Report (March 2019) – This report highlights elements of the PSN strategy, the status of implementation across the country, recent successes, and resources to support PSN programs.

-We meet regularly with our law enforcement partners to review gun cases for prosecution and to discuss and implement future strategies.
-Since 2001 when PSN was announced, our federal gun prosecutions have more than doubled, and gun offenders prosecuted federally have been sentenced to well over 1,000 years in prison.
+Project Safe Neighborhoods partners, under the leadership of the United States Attorney's Office, engage in meetings regularly to identify areas of violent crimes, crime patterns, at-risk offenders, and to offer intervention and prevention strategies and resources, to mitigate violent crimes.
+Additionally, prosecutors meet regularly with our law enforcement partners to review gun cases for prosecution and to discuss and implement targeted strategies.
+Since 2001 when PSN was announced, federal gun prosecutions in Rhode Island have more than doubled and gun offenders have been sentenced to well over 1,000 years in federal prison.

-Training On a regular basis, our prosecutors provide PSN training to the law enforcement community.
-We offer training in weapons violations, preparing search warrants for federal prosecutors, processing evidence, and officer safety and survival techniques.
-To schedule a PSN training session, please contact Assistant U.S. Attorney Milind M. Shah at 401.709.5039 or at firstname.lastname@example.org .
+On a regular basis, federal prosecutors provide PSN training to the local law enforcement community.
+The United States Attorney's Office provides training in weapons violations, preparing search warrants for federal prosecutors, processing evidence, and officer safety and survival techniques.
+To schedule a PSN training session, please contact Assistant U.S. Attorney Christine D. Lowell at 401.709.5086 or at Christine.Lowell@usdoj.gov.

-- Accountability Consistent and vigilant review of gun violence reduction efforts is necessary for a successful and proactive gun violence reduction strategy.
+Consistent and vigilant review of gun violence reduction efforts is necessary for a successful and proactive reduction strategy.
 Our PSN message "No Friends.
 No Family.
 No Freedom.
 Gun Crime Means Hard Time" is reaching the streets.
-On more than one occasion, a Providence Police officer has stopped a criminal who has immediately asked, "Am I going Federal?"
+It's not unusual for a police office engaging with a criminal who asks, "Am I going Federal?"